 Think twice before self-diagnosing a yeast infection

-As some types of medication used to treat vaginal yeast infection symptoms are available over-the-counter, many people also choose to self-diagnose.
+As some types of medication used to treat vaginal yeast infection symptoms are available over the counter, many people also choose to self-diagnose.
 But self-diagnosing isn’t always reliable, as other vaginal infections can often be mistaken for a yeast infection!

 In one study of 601 cisgender women, only around half self-diagnosed their vaginal yeast infection correctly.
 Another analysis of 153 patients found that 74% were incorrect in diagnosing themselves with a vaginal yeast infection, while in yet another, only 61% of bacterial vaginosis and 77% of vaginal yeast infection diagnoses among 220 people were incorrect.
 You get the idea!